ganeshanushka/IntroToJava/README.md

 Welcome to "Brewing Java", a workshop crafted by Anushka Ganesh for Pearl Hacks 2024, UNC-Chapel Hill's annual hackathon focusing on the empowerment of women in the field of computer science.
 This GitHub repository serves as a one-stop hub for all the materials utilized in the workshop, designed specifically for beginners eager to dive into the world of Java programming.

 🌟 **About the Workshop:**
-Our "Intro to Java" workshop is tailored for individuals new to programming or those looking to strengthen their foundational skills in Java.
+This workshop is tailored for individuals new to programming or those looking to strengthen their foundational skills in Java.
 Held at Pearl Hacks 2024, this workshop offers hands-on experience and insightful guidance to kickstart your journey in the world of Java.

 ✨ **What's Inside:**
 - **Tutorial Files:** Step-by-step tutorial documents to guide you through the basics of Java.